 Let’s begin- A persona is a strategic representation of a company’s customers based on similar traits.
 They group the audience into people who embody specific targets.
-For more information on developing types of personas, visit our blog post.
 Since each persona varies in their needs and actions, it alters how to effectively market towards them.

 How are personas used in SharpSpring?

 In SharpSpring, a marketing automation platform, you can create a user persona and then use it as a marketing tool.
 Each persona card includes basic information, a usage graph, and custom widgets.
 The basics include information such as a fictitious name, job title, and bio; the usage graph provides details on the number of leads and contacts associated with the user persona, and the custom widgets are blocks of information or graphs that provide even further information on the persona, including demographics or unique selling propositions.

 Personalize Marketing Based on Personas

 Documenting personas provides a visual representation of the different targeted customers in your audience, making it simple to distinguish between them.
 Using personas and corresponding data, you can develop personalized content for each within your marketing automation process.

 For example, you own a clothing store and develop two types of personas based on gathered data and analytics.
 One persona is named “Jill” whose average age is 55-65 and keywords are “khakis” and “comfort” while your other persona is “Becky” whose average age is 18-25 whose keywords are “jeans” and “high-waisted.”
 Based on each persona, your messaging should change.
 Your messaging for Jill should look different than your messaging for Becky because they have different interests in your store, therefore have different selling points.